ochapman-code/vortex/README.md

 This project was created and written on Linux, and run on the Bluecrystal supercomputer at the University of Bristol.

-The code is divided into three files:
+The code is divided into two files:
 1. `vortex_mpi.c` - This file contains the C code which runs the LBM simulation and outputs `.bin` files which contain density (rho) and velocity (vel) snapshots.
 2. `bin_to_png.py` - This file contains python code which creates the individual frames seen in the gif above.
-3. `mpi.sh` - This shell file is used to compile the C code using available optimisations and proceeds to run both the C and python files.

 #### Compiling